zulip/zulip/docs/testing/testing-with-django.md

 - do_create_user
 - do_make_stream_private

+### Testing code that accesses the filesystem

+Some of our tests (e.g. `test_upload.py` tests for `LocalUploadBackend` and the data import tests) test code that needs to write and then read back files from the filesystem.
+Doing this correctly requires care to avoid leaking files after every test (which are clutter and can eventually run the development environment out of disk) or interacting with other parallel processes of this `test-backend` run (or another `test-backend` run).
+Generally, the best practices are for tests to:

+* Place any files created by the test under the dedicated directory tree for `test-backend` that is managed by the current development environment (`var/<uuid>/test-backend/`).
+* Delete any files created by the test in the test class's `tearDown` method (which runs even if the test fails).

+Our common testing infrastructure handles some of this for you, e.g. it replaces `settings.LOCAL_UPLOADS_DIR` for each test process with a unique path under `/var/<uuid>/test-backend`.
+And `UploadSerializeMixin` manages some of the cleanup work for `test_upload.py`.
+But it's worth testing `find var/*/test-backend` before and after you run a new test to make sure we don't leak new files.

+(Eventually we'll move this into a check in CI).

 ### Testing with mocks

 This section is a beginner's guide to mocking with Python's `unittest.mock` library.
 It will give you answers